The starting pitching was the crown jewel of the 2019 Rice baseball team, giving the Owls a chance every time they took the diamond.

 Addison Moss, Drake Greenwood, Garrett Gayle, Dalton Wood

 There weren’t many remaining starting opportunities to go around.
 Only four other Owls’ got starts, to varying degrees of success.
-Most of the impact of these four came as members of the relief corps, with the exception of Moss who saw his season ended abruptly with injuries.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Most of the impact of these four came as members of the relief corps, with the exception of Moss who saw his season ended abruptly with injuries.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.